-Many of today’s veteran teachers remain a part of the generation(s) who grew up without Smartphones, or Wi-Fi.
-We learned in classrooms where the overhead projector was cutting edge technology.
+Many of today’s veteran teachers remain a part of the generation(s) who grew up without smartphones or Wi-Fi.
+We learned in classrooms where the overhead projector was cutting-edge technology.
 Now, we are working in a world where our students are constantly exposed to the most advanced technology.
-Thus, we work tirelessly to keep our classrooms relevant, in the ever changing, always evolving digital age.
+Thus, we work tirelessly to keep our classrooms relevant, in the ever-changing, always-evolving digital age.

-Connections through Projects and Supplemental Assignments
+Making Connections through Projects and Supplemental Assignments

 “Face Time” with your Virtual Instructor

-If you’re unable to speak with your students face-to-face a phone call or text can also be an effective way to bridge the gap and create meaningful connections.
+If you’re unable to speak with your students face-to-face, a phone call or text can also be an effective way to bridge the gap and create meaningful connections.

 Applying Skills to the Real World

 Finally, it’s important to remember that our world is becoming increasingly digital and a certain amount of digital literacy will help students succeed in higher education and the workplace.
-Many standardized tests and college entrance exams are transitioning to an online format.
+Many standardized tests and college entrance exams are transitioning to online formats.
 The proper technology exposure will also give your students an advantage when they enter the modern workforce.
-Knowledge and familiarity in virtual learning platforms, social media, and other advanced technology is a growing asset in our ever-changing world.
+Knowledge of and familiarity in virtual learning platforms, social media, and other advanced technology is a growing asset in our ever-changing world.